Latest Update for CS Executive Exam

 Once the registration is complete, it remains valid for 5 years.
 Post this period, candidates can revalidate their CS Executive registration.

-Once the registration is over, ICSI releases the CS Executive exam form.
-Candidates who want to appear in the CS Executive exams (either of the modules) can fill the exam form.
-The December exam form will be available in online mode at icsi.edu.
-While filling the exam form, candidates can select the module (they wish to appear in), exam centre preferences and other related details.
+ICSI has closed the CS Executive December 2023 exam form window.
+Earlier, ICSI released the CS Executive exam form for December 2023 in online mode.
+Candidates who wanted to appear in the CS Executive exams (either of the modules) had to fill out the exam form.
+CS Executive exam form could be filled out in online mode at icsi.edu.
+While filling out the exam form, candidates could select the module (they wish to appear in), CS Executive exam centre preferences and other related details.

 Jurisprudence, interpretation, and general laws